catzhangy1/project-view/README.md

 				(Replacing trailing characters with '...', which depended on the size of the div, which I assume to be flexible).
 				I used a very simple truncate function here, but I wonder what the right approach would have been.

-> 4. <b> Performance </b> A valid project page takes awhile to render.
+> 4. <b> Performance </b> - A valid project page takes awhile to render.
 Are there ways to load (lazily) so the important components
 				are prioritized?
 How can I improve performance in general?

+> 5. <b> Misc </b> - Did not implement the icons for the categories ('2D Animation', 'Various Drawing Styles', etc.).
+It seemed
+				like the main API calls did not return any information regarding them.